 Geoffrey Beene Cancer Research Center

-The Geoffrey Beene Cancer Research Center at Memorial Sloan-Kettering Cancer Center was established in 2006.
-The Geoffrey Beene Foundation together with Geoffrey Beene LLC, has funded over 113 separate new revolutionary research initiatives across all cancers to develop new treatments for cancer patients.
+The Geoffrey Beene Cancer Research Center at Memorial Sloan-Kettering Cancer Center (“MSK”) was established in 2006.
+The Geoffrey Beene Foundation, together with Geoffrey Beene LLC (until 2018), have funded over 115 separate new revolutionary research initiatives across all cancers to develop new treatments for cancer patients.

 G. Thompson (“Tom”) Hutton, the Trustee of the Geoffrey Beene Foundation and President and CEO of Geoffrey Beene, LLC, (until 2018) initiated the creation of the Center primarily for the purpose of funding new revolutionary research leading to new treatments for cancer patients and orchestrated the activities to build and support this ambitious research initiative.
 “The hallmark of the Geoffrey Beene Cancer Research Center at MSK is its focus on revolutionary new research approaches across a variety of cancers, strategies that will lead to prevention through improved diagnostics and enhanced quality of life treatments toward the ultimate goal of making cancer a more manageable and perhaps one day, a curable disease” said Harold Varmus, M.D.
 Nobel Laureate and former CEO of MSK and former director National Institute of Health and the National Cancer Institute.

 Read the 2012-13 Geoffrey Beene Cancer Research Center Progress Report.